 Be sure to provide this before your High School closes for the summer.
 Funding is not guaranteed for diplomas received after 6/30.
 Waiting until your High School reopens will delay your processing.

 Note: Students that do not have one of the documents listed above will not be eligible for financial aid funding, unless they can provide an ATB certification from an academic counselor.

 We process in "Received" date order.
-Your processing date will be the most current date listed on the “My Documents” screen after all documents have been submitted.
+Your processing date will be the most current date listed on the “My Forms” screen after all documents have been submitted.

 You may view the date we are processing on the Financial Aid Home page.
-Any documents marked as “Incomplete” or “Needed” in "My Documents" must be submitted before we can finish processing your file.
+Any forms marked as “Incomplete” or “Needed” in "My Forms" must be submitted before we can finish processing your file.

 |Timeframes vary dependent on the number of files received |